haydena23/haydena23/README.md

 I'm [Tony Hayden](https://github.com/haydena23), a senior Computer Science major at the University of Portland.
 I am persuing a career in cybersecurity, and have found quite a strong enjoyment with anything related to reverse engineering!
 On my page you will find lots of repositories house my write-ups for various CTF competitions that I am participating in, as well as some previous school projects I have worked on.

 I am a contracted cadet with the United States Air Force expecting a commission come Spring 2024.
 I am hoping to persue a career in cyber operations.
 In the meantime, I am eager to grow my technical ability, and learn the ins and outs of cybersecurity as a whole.
-I am passionate with a strong drive to succeed, and am always excited, ready to take on the challenge of tomorrow, whether that be by myself or with a team around me.
+I am passionate with a strong drive to succeed, and am always excited, ready to take on the challenge of tomorrow, whether that be by myself or with a team of dedicated individuals around me.

 [![Github Badge](https://img.shields.io/badge/-Github-232323?style=flat-square&logo=Github&logoColor=white&link=https://github.com/haydena23)](https://github.com/haydena23)
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=haydena23)